the-real-i9/i9lyfe-server/README.md

 ### Open to suggestions

-If your needs require more features than this API server currently supports, feel free to suggest them, and it will be added as soon as possible.
+If you need a feature this API server does not currently support, feel free to suggest them, and it will be added as soon as possible.

 ## Technologies